SumeshKumarjn/100-days-of-code/log.md

 ### DAY 18
 Progress of the day : Learnt about a creation of a login form using dynamic javascript DOM elements and by using document api.

+### DAY 19
+Progress of the day : Learnt about event Handlers in javacript and how to use then in our javascript DOM elements.
+Event Handler is like something whenever you do some actions on your html that has to perform some logic or task behind the scene.